AdaCore/why3/doc/whyml.rst

     module MaxAndSum

-      use import int.Int
+      use int.Int
-      use import ref.Ref
+      use ref.Ref
-      use import array.Array
+      use array.Array

       let max_sum (a: array int) (n: int) : (int, int) requires { n = length a }